digital-work-lab/paper-template/CONTRIBUTING.md

 - [Atom](https://shd101wyy.github.io/markdown-preview-enhanced/#/) with [markdown-preview-enhanced](https://github.com/shd101wyy/markdown-preview-enhanced)
 - [Panwriter](https://panwriter.com/)

-The bibliography is stored as a bib file and versioned in a git repository.
+The bibliography is stored as a bib file and versioned by git.
 It can be edited using tools like [JabRef](https://github.com/JabRef/jabref).
 It is recommended to configure save actions to [store titles as sentence case](https://docs.jabref.org/finding-sorting-and-cleaning-entries/saveactions#sentence-case), [normalize names of persons for author fields](https://docs.jabref.org/finding-sorting-and-cleaning-entries/saveactions#normalize-names-of-persons), and to [normalize page numbers](https://docs.jabref.org/finding-sorting-and-cleaning-entries/saveactions#normalize-page-numbers).
 Changes in the bib-file should be checked before committing and adding {} to protect cases when necessary (e.g., `{J}ab{R}ef`).